Ignacio-Sotomayor/Urban-Monitoring-Center/docs/Data_Dictionary.md

 #### Abstract Class Device
 Encapsulates the general attributes of all the devices that conform the system.
 Intend for extension by specific types of devices.
 - **Fields:**
-  - `id`: int - Unique indentifier for each device.
+  - `legalIid`: int - Unique indentifier for each device.
   - `address`: String - Stores the street name and number where the device is physically installed.
   - `state`: State - Indicates the operational status of the device
   - `location`: Location - Provides precise geographic coordinates for the device’s placement.